 The good news: wifi is offered aboard many Amtrak trains including long distance trains.
 There’s also wifi at most Amtrak stations.
 And it’s free!
 Unlike some European trains where you, the tourist, must register an email address and pay a few euros to connect, wifi aboard Amtrak is free and easy for everyone.

-The bad news?
-It’s not offered on all trains.
+The bad news: Wifi isn’t offered on all trains.

 Amtrak continues to add and improve their wifi service, AmtrakConnect Wi-fi, to more trains.
-When I get frustrated because I can’t connect somewhere or if service is spotty, I remind myself that a train is a moving target and needs to be in areas where reception is possible.
+Sure, I get frustrated when I can’t connect or if service is spotty.
+Then I remind myself that a train is a moving target and needs to be in areas where reception is possible.
 Similar to wifi on a ship…it’s only as good as the signal it receives…and how many people are logging in at the same time.

 That’s primarily why you’ll find wifi offered on trains that operate east of the Mississippi River.
 As you travel west, you’ll be able to connect on the California Surfliner between San Luis Obispo and San Diego.
-Amtrak’s famous long-haul trains spend so much time in rural and mountainous parts of America that even mobile phones drop reception at times.
+Other trains, like Amtrak’s famous long-haul trains, spend so much time in rural and mountainous parts of America that even mobile phones drop reception at times.
 So while the long distance overnight trains do offer AmtrakConnect, there are definitely spots without a connection.

 Several Amtrak stations offer wifi, however for now, those stations are all east of the Mississippi River.

 - Boston, MA – South Station – available inside ClubAcela only